slyubomirsky/sumo-ilp/README.md

 ### Smallest tie with an 8-7 championship: 21 wresters

 Since 8-7 is the smallest possible winning score, I was similarly curious to see what would be the smallest possible playoff for it rather than the largest possible.
-In retrospect, the solver result suggests how one can construct such a tournament: Divide the wrestlers into two groups, which we'll call `A` and `B` and pick all matchups from between groups `A` and `B` (you can do this by lining them up in columns and "rotating" the column by one iteration each day).
-On even days, let's suppose all members of group `A` win their bouts and all members of group `B` lose and on odd days, the opposite is true.
-Then after day 15, all members of group `A` will have 7 wins and all members of group `B` will have 8 wins.
+In retrospect, the solver result suggests how one can construct such a tournament: Divide the wrestlers into two groups, which we'll call $A$ and $B$ and pick all matchups from between groups $A$ and $B$ (you can do this by lining them up in columns and "rotating" the column by one iteration each day).
+On even days, let's suppose all members of group $A$ win their bouts and all members of group $B$ lose and on odd days, the opposite is true.
+Then after day 15, all members of group $A$ will have 7 wins and all members of group $B$ will have 8 wins.

 I used the following query to try to optimize for the smallest tie with an 8-7 championship: `python sumo_query.py --names names_files/makuuchi_11_2020.json --conflicts conflicts_files/makuuchi_11_2020.json --time 1200 champ --score 8 --min-tie`

 I include the resulting schedule [here](schedules/smallest_playoff_8.md), which took 246 seconds to solve.
-We can also verify that this is the smallest possible tie with an 8-7 championship: Suppose it were possible to produce a tie of `k < 21` wrestlers at 8-7.
-Those wrestlers account for `8k` bout victories.
-The remaining `42-k` wrestlers all have at most 7 victories, so they account for at most `7*(42-k)` bout victories total.
-The total number of bout victories held by these wrestlers is thus at most `294 + k`.
-Since `k < 21`, this is at most 314 wins, whereas there are 315 bouts in total: At least 1 bout is not accounted for, giving a contradiction.
+We can also verify that this is the smallest possible tie with an 8-7 championship: Suppose it were possible to produce a tie of $k < 21$ wrestlers at 8-7.
+Those wrestlers account for $8k$ bout victories.
+The remaining $42-k$ wrestlers all have at most 7 victories, so they account for at most $7(42-k)$ bout victories total.
+The total number of bout victories held by these wrestlers is thus at most $294 + k$.
+Since $k < 21$, this is at most 314 wins, whereas there are 315 bouts in total: At least 1 bout is not accounted for, giving a contradiction.

 ### Biggest tie with a 15-0 score: 21 wresters